MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop.md

 # Hadoop installation and configuration for Microsoft R Server

 Microsoft R Server is a scalable data analytics server that can be deployed as a single-user workstation, a local network of connected servers, or on a Hadoop cluster in the cloud.
-The following links explain how to install, configure, and maintain an R Server deployment on Hadoop.
+On Hadoop, R Server requires MapReduce, Hadoop Distributed File System (HDFS), and Apache YARN.
+Optionally, Spark version 1.6-2.0 is supported for Microsoft R Server 9.x.

 ### Requirements and Dependencies